Cabinet Refinishing Best Practices Part 2: Advanced Techniques for a Flawless Finish

 4. Can I change the color of my cabinets with refinishing?

 Absolutely.
 Refinishing allows you to choose any color from any brand.
-Going from dark to light requires more effort—multiple priming coats and possibly a tinted primer to block bleed-through.
+Going from dark to light requires more effort—multiple priming coats and possibly a tinted primer to block bleed‑through.
 A professional color consultation can save you from a disastrous choice.
 World Pro Painting offers color consultation as part of our services to help you select the perfect shade for your space.
+Many homeowners use interior design magazines or online tools to find inspiration.

 5. How do I maintain refinished cabinets?